redconfetti/redconfetti.github.io/_posts/2012-05-15-establishing-new-ruby-environment-in-a-folder-using-rvm.md

 - rvm
 comments: []
 ---

-I know this is documented on the <a href="https://rvm.io/workflow/rvmrc/" target="_blank">official RVM website</a>, but I hate having to look it up over and over again each time I want to create a new RVMRC file.
+I know this is documented on the [official RVM website][1], but I hate having to look it up over and over again each time I want to create a new RVMRC file.

 ``` shell
 $ mkdir -p ~/projects/rails2test